By Meredith Fineman | November 27, 2018 | People Feature

 A bad guy on TV and good guy in real life?
 That’s something a lot of real-life politicians can relate to as well.

-PHOTOS BY BENJO ARWAS/CONTOUR BY GETTY IMAGES
+Photography by: PHOTOS BY BENJO ARWAS/CONTOUR BY GETTY IMAGES